archivebizzle/Doctor-Patient-Portal/README.md

 # Project View:

-Some Screenshots of this project are given below
+Some Screenshots of this project are given below!.

 # Home Page: